Floyd Mayweather may have dealt with him in one round, but kickboxer Tenshin Nasukawa is on a super-hot streak.

 Next up, just one month later, it was the turn of Serkim PK Saenchai to be KO’d.

-In September, Tenshin appeared in the Final Round of the RISE World Series.
+In September of that year, Tenshin appeared in the Final Round of the RISE World Series.
 He duly won the accolade but had to go the distance with ShiroMatsumoto.
 Nasukawa won unanimously, though.

-All in all, Tenshin is certainly back on track and now boasts an unbelievable 37-0 record with 29 KO’s.
+Overall, Tenshin is undoubtedly back on track and now boasts an unbelievable 44-0 record with 30 KOs.

-Would he fancy a return with Mayweather? – Probably, yes for the cold-hard cash.
-But would he have a chance of winning? – Not even one out of ten.
+Would he fancy a return with Mayweather? – Probably, yes, for the cold-hard cash.
+But would he have a chance of winning? – Not even in one if they fought ten times.